-Previous Project Estimates for the Edinburgh Tram Network have been established on the basis of a "first principals" approach as well as benchmarking against the Dublin, Nottingham and Croyden Tram projects.
-Cost data from returned tenders for the Mersey Tram Infrastructure project has subsequently been obtained for the purposes of benchmarking the Project Estimate.
+Previous Project Estimates for the Edinburgh Tram Network have been established on the basis of a "first principles" approach as well as benchmarking against the Dublin, Nottingham and Croydon Tram projects.
+Cost data from the Mersey Tram Infrastructure project has subsequently been obtained for the purposes of benchmarking the Project Estimate to improve confidence in the estimate for the infrastructure element.